Symptoms can be a tricky issue when talking about STIs.

 • Swollen lymph glands in the neck, groin, or armpits

 What makes diagnosing HIV so tricky is that many of the above symptoms are shared by other, less serious infections.
 Someone may get one or more of these symptoms and write them off as the flu.
 This person may dismiss these flu-like symptoms as an unserious infection and not seek testing or treatment.
+(Of course, patients can also catch the flu while in the throes of an acute HIV infection.)

 What HIV symptoms do only women experience?